2017-2018 Service Ambassador Program - ALL POSITIONS ARE CURRENTLY FILLED

 Minimum Qualifications for Selection

-- Applicant must be a Florida Gulf Coast University student enrolled full-time in an undergraduate (sophomore standing or above) or graduate degree program.
+- Applicant must be a Florida Gulf Coast University student enrolled full-time in an undergraduate (sophomore standing or above).

 - A 3.0 accumulative grade point average (GPA) is required, and must be maintained for continued employment.